Rules of Engagement

 At FWI it’s our mission to create an atmosphere where employees actually care about the company and its goals and will use “discretionary effort,” which is just a fancy way of saying they will work overtime without being asked.

 Does that sound like a tall order?
 It is, but it’s also pretty simple.
 It boils down to developing ways to spread meaning, passion and commitment throughout your organization.
-Below are my top three tips, or “rules of engagement,” for creating and retaining happy, engaged employees.
+Below are my top three tips, or “rules of engagement,” for creating and retaining happy, engaged employees with the help of corporate digital signage.

 Self-expression in the workplace—whether through fashion, hobbies, hairstyles, or personalized workspaces—is critical to employees feeling valued for who they are.
 When employees are able to demonstrate their interests and personalities, their creativity flourishes and productivity rises.
 They are, in a word, engaged.